tsjondin/api-gateway/README.md

 I wanted to create a an API "manager" that could implement endpoints in a language agnostic way and with a non-framework dependent base-routing.

+So that one does not get framework locked

 This is the result of discussions had with my colleagues [Tomas](https://github.com/tvestelind) and [Carl](https://github.com/chelmertz).

+## Todo

+ - [ ] Check if the statically set DOCKER_HOST can be handled in another way
+ - [ ] Check if one can use the apache balancer mod to load_balance multiple endpoint containers

 ## Walkthrough